Object Fidelity Diffusion for Remote Sensing Image Generation: Experiments

 \textbf{Object-Shape Fidelity.} We measure the morphological similarity between the generated instances and ground truth by calculating the Intersection over Union (IoU), DICE coefficient, Chamfer distance (CD), Hausdorff distance (HD), and Structural Similarity Index (SSIM), based on the Canny Edge Map.
 As shown in Table~\ref{tab:shape fidelity}, the results demonstrate that OF-Diff attains state-of-the-art performance in all evaluation metrics for object-shape fidelity.
 Specifically, we first convert the rotated bounding box (R-Box) to a horizontal bounding box (H-Box) and crop the instance with a 20\% padding to ensure the full object is captured.
 The cropped patches are then resized to $64\times64$ pixels, and their shapes are extracted using cv2.Canny.
-For a detailed qualitative comparison, Figure~\ref{fig:sup_edge_vis_combined} visualizes the instance patches and their corresponding edge maps from different methods.
+For a detailed qualitative comparison, Figure~\ref{fig:sup_edge_vis_combined} in Appendix~\ref{more_results} visualizes the instance patches and their corresponding edge maps from different methods.
 Each image set is ordered as follows: Ground Truth, OF-Diff, AeroGen, CC-Diff, GLIGEN, and LayoutDiff, demonstrating our method's superior ability to adhere to object shapes.

-\textbf{Adaptability of Unknown Layout.} To better demonstrate the scalability of these methods, we also generate images based on the unknown layouts during the training phase.
+\textbf{Adaptability of Unknown Layout.} To evaluate robustness of these methods, we also generate images based on the unknown layouts during the training phase.
 According to Table~\ref{tab:results_val}, for unknown layout, OF-Diff performs well in terms of generation fidelity, layout consistency, and trainability.
 In downstream tasks, OF-Diff still delivers a 1.54\% mAP gain over the second-best method.